julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 # RECENT DEVELOPMENTS
-2023-04-02 It has come to my attention that the VZ belt heights and the voron belt heights are almost identical with in 1mm of eachother. a close enouch spec for me to be happy. however you have to Mirror the Belt componetns on the X-axis of the VZ-Head. as i have a Beacon probe in the mail  have choosen the defult to the stock VS head - x axis mirrored
+2023-04-02 It has come to my attention that the VZ belt heights and the voron belt heights are almost identical with in 1mm of eachother. a close enouch spec for me to be happy.
+However the horizontal alignment is far greater at 38mm compared to 31mm of the idlers.
+It will angle the belts....

-mirrored parts are
+You also have to Mirror the Belt componetns on the X-axis of the VZ-Head.

+Mirrored parts would be. but horizontal alignment angles belts.
 - bottom plate round standoff
 - front round standoff
 - back plate round standoff